10 Local Ocean-Friendly Restaurants on O‘ahu to Try Now

 Ali‘i Coffee Co.

 For a Portland vibe and some serious in-house roasted coffee in the middle of Downtown, head to Ali‘i Coffee Co.
 Order a taro ube latté ($4.60 for a 12 ounce cup) for an early morning buzz and continue the caffeine stream at lunch with a cold-brew “Coff Tail” and a flatbread featuring local ingredients.
-Bring your own reusable mug and straw to save 15 cents and $1, respectively.
+Bring your own reusable mug and straw to save 15 cents.
 You can also get a discount on growlers of cold brew when you bring your own.

 If you find yourself hungry for lunch and want a hearty meal, Square Barrels is an anything-but-average burger-and-beer joint.
 Square Barrels grinds all of its meat in-house for its juicy burgers, including a Maui venison one—with none of that wasteful plastic packaging that often finds its way into the ocean.
 Needing to get back to the office sooner than you thought?
 Square Barrels has Styrofoam-free to-go containers with 100 percent compostable cutlery.